feichao93/temme/readme.md

 Temme defines a new selector syntax called temme-selector.
 Temme-selector contains both match information and capture information.
 Match part is just like CSS selector; Capture part is described below.

 # Grammar and Semantics

+Before learning temme, you need to understand CSS selectors first.

 **Take a quick tour of grammar in [playground tutorial][playground-tutorial] by examples!**